How’s your search for a Colorado Wedding Videographer going so far?

 As you start on this journey, we feel that it’s important that you understand some of the language and offerings we have available at Dgass Photography.
-We hope that the film guide below will help you navigate conversations about wedding videography and help you understand what you are looking for in a filmmaker.
+We hope that the film guide below will help you navigate conversations about wedding videography.
+This guide will also help you understand what to look for in a filmmaker.

 TLDR: By definition, a wedding highlight film is going to touch on the high points of the day.
 These typically run 4-5 minutes long.

-At Dgass Photography, our highlight films are built with the audio from your vows, letters, toasts, and special moments in mind.
-We take the best pieces of audio that have been crafted by your friends, family, and/or partner to tell the story of your wedding day.
-Pairing this special audio with visuals of cinematic moments and raw emotion from your day help us to tell your story in a 4 to 5-minute Film.
+At Dgass Photography, our highlight films are built with the audio from your vows, letters, and toasts in mind.
+We take the best pieces of audio from the reception speeches and ceremony to tell the story of your wedding day.
+Pairing this special audio with visuals of cinematic moments and raw emotion from your day helps us tell your story in a 4 to 5-minute film.

 TLDR: Are you looking to relive your ceremony from start to finish as if you were a guest at your own wedding?
 If so, a ceremony edit is likely right for you and your partner.

 Unlike your wedding highlight film, a ceremony edit will focus solely on the ceremony portion of your wedding day.
 Our ceremony edits are less cinematic, more documentary style, and generally give you an opportunity to enjoy your wedding ceremony from another perspective.
-These films are often a “Must Have” for our couples that are writing their own vows and they are great additions to share with family and friends that are unable to attend your wedding in person.
+These films are often a “Must Have” for our couples that are writing their own vows.
+They are also great additions to share with family and friends that are unable to attend your wedding in person.

 Chapter films are focused on specific portions of your wedding day, such as toasts or dancing.
-These films allow you and your partner to relive the toasts, special dances, and/or other portions of your day that you find important to document.
+These films allow you and your partner to relive the toasts, special dances, and/or other portions of your day that you find important.
 Unlike a highlight film, our chapter films will allow you to view toasts from your wedding or special dances in their entirety.

 Do you want a short version of your highlight film to post on social media?
-Trailer films are a great way to share a 60-90 second video on Facebook or Instagram to help your friends and family see what your wedding day was all about!
+Trailer films are a great way to share a 60-90 second video on Facebook or Instagram.
+These videos help your friends and family see what your wedding day was all about!